-(Revised on May 4, 2005)

-A student grievance is either academic or non-academic in nature.
-A student academic grievance refers to a case in which the student claims unfair, prejudicial, or capricious evaluation or treatment of an academic nature by a University faculty member; an academic grievance shall not be filed against actions which would impair the exercise by a University faculty member of his/her academic freedom.
-A student non-academic grievance refers to a case when a student claims practices which deny or restrict his/her access to or participation in course offerings; sexual harassment and/or any violation of the University Non-Discrimination Policy or any other act by a University faculty member violates the University Non-Discrimination Policy.

-A student grievance begins with informal procedures and may continue with subsequent formal procedures.
-A student may not pursue the formal procedures of a grievance before first exhausting all informal procedures.
+A student academic grievance is appropriate in cases in which the student claims unfair, prejudicial, or capricious evaluation or treatment of an academic nature.
+A grievance is not appropriate on actions which would impair the exercise of academic freedom.
+A student non-academic grievance is appropriate in cases involving access to and participation in course offerings; sexual harassment, racial discrimination, or any other act by a University faculty member that is derogatory or discriminatory in nature.
+No student may pursue the formal part of the following grievance procedure before exhausting all informal procedures.
+What follows does not preclude a faculty member's appeal to the Faculty Grievance Committee.

-The right of a University faculty member to appeal to the Faculty Grievance Committee is not limited by participation in a student grievance nor shall it be prejudiced by any actions or decisions of the Student Grievance Committee.

-The grievance procedure is intended to deal with matters as expeditiously as possible.
-Although the times listed below are recommended guidelines for handling the steps of the procedure, it is expected that they will not be exceeded except under compelling circumstances.
+The grievance process is intended to deal with matters as expeditiously as possible.
+Although the times listed below are recommended guidelines for handling the steps of the process, it is expected that they will not be exceeded except under compelling circumstances.